Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Today’s subjects, the band FORREST from Lexington, KY, have been at it since 2017, and just recently released their second EP offering, ‘Final Frontier‘.
 It arrives a little over a year to the day that the guys shared their initial outing, the ‘Kickball With Russians‘ EP, back in early July of 2018.
 In the time between the two, it would seem the quartet of players – Riley Logan (lead guitar), Josh Summerville (drums), Charlie Overman (rhythm guitar), and Jared McIntyre (bass) – have honed things to a sharper precision in their music.

-You will notice FORREST have no vocalist, and why would they?
-They are an instrumental entity who effectively blur any dividing lines between post-rock, sludge, doom, and progressive metal.
+You will notice FORREST has no vocalist, and why would they?
+They are an instrumental entity that effectively blurs any dividing lines between post-rock, sludge, doom, and progressive metal.
 For good measure, they toss in an abundance of quality jamming and periodically flavor things with the use of synthesizers.
 This recipe yields solid, ambitious compositions that never seem to cover the same ground twice.

-Lead-in song “Bubba” is an immediate example of this, hitting marks all over the place.
+The lead-in song “Bubba” is an immediate example of this, hitting marks all over the place.
 The song’s stonerfied start is followed by chugging, semi-thrash metal, and then abruptly morphs into a haze of melodic psychedelia.
-This is exactly what FORREST excel at, taking listeners on a ride of rapidly alternating aural textures and fluid-like intensities.
+This is exactly what FORREST excels at, taking listeners on a ride of rapidly alternating aural textures and fluid-like intensities.

 The other is EP ending “Vacation (…Don’t Ever Come Back)“, the most uniquely different number of these six.
 Tranquil and sedate, this one feels as if it will lull you into a state of slumber should you allow it to.
 Accentuated in one section with flutes and a quasar-like ripple of synths, the meandering delivery of “Vacation (…Don’t Ever Come Back)” is freeing.